 These periods certainly caught my attention.
 I was a family doctor at the time and so I checked my blood work to make sure I didn’t have any of the common causes of fatigue that can sneak up on a person.
 My thyroid was fine.
 So were my blood sugars.
 I wasn’t anemic.
 My blood pressure was exactly normal.
 My cholesterol was low, right where I wanted it to be when low fat diets were at their peak and I was testing out the dietary changes I was recommending to my patients.
 I had no other symptoms during these fatigue attacks.
 No hints that I was fighting a cold or any kind of infection.
 I was very curious and noticed that I sometimes felt more tired after a difficult discussion or an interaction where I had chosen to swallow my anger rather than risk a reaction.
 As a doctor I had no idea what to do with that kind of information.
 And these incidents didn’t trigger full blown multi-day-long fatigue attacks.
 Mostly my symptoms just seemed to come out of the blue.
 And then to disappear just as mysteriously.

-During this same period I had two other much more prominent symptoms.
+During this same period I had two other much more prominent symptoms that became intertwined with my chronic fatigue story.

 Low Back Pain